 These scoop-neck tops have made nursing significantly easier for me.
 The material is light and comfortable, and due to the neckline, it can easily be pulled down.
 Plus, these neutral tops go with everything.

-Everything I wear these days is nursing-friendly, and these tops are not but are perfect for nursing.
-I’ve purchased a ton these past years and sized up during my pregnancy.
+Almost everything I wear these days is nursing-friendly, and these tops are not, but are perfect for nursing.
+I’ve purchased many of these over the past years and sized up during my pregnancy.

 8. Button Front Pajamas

 You will want pajamas that make nursing super easy.
-My favorites are the Modal Long PJ Set from Eberjey and this pajama set from Target.
+My favorites are the Modal Long PJ Set from Eberjey.

 9. Cotton Muslin Swaddle Blankets

 I LOVE these blankets.
 During my baby’s first 6 months, my constant concern was keeping my baby warm while breastfeeding.
-I came across this set of three cotton blankets that come in the perfect size, and are machine washable.
+I came across this set of three cotton blankets that come in 15 colors, are the perfect size, and are machine washable.

-These blankets became an instant favorite and have held up really over the last year.
-I primarily used them to cover our baby, but you can use them in many ways.
+These blankets became an instant favorite and have held up well over the past year.
+I now use them to cover our baby in the stroller, but you can use them in many ways.

 Breastfeeding & Sleeping

-I was listening to a podcast by Erica Komisar recently, where she explained that babies under the age of 1 should not be sleep-trained:
+I was listening to a podcast by Erica Komisar (she is amazing!) recently, where she explained that babies under the age of 1 should not be sleep-trained:

 When babies cry, they need their mother, when they cry, they are scared, when they are in distress, if you don’t respond to their distress, all you are teaching them is that the world is an unsafe place and you are an untrustworthy attachment figure, and they go into life believing that.
 And they carry that into their relationships, and the future, and they feel lonely and alone.
 The absence of mothers in children under the age of three, impacts their mental health going forward.

-- Feed your baby every 2.5 – 3 hours to ensure they get all the calories they need during the daytime.
-Download the Srout Baby Tracker to your phone.
-This app will help you track your nursing sessions – I can’t live without it, it’s amazing.
+- Feed your newborn every 2.5 – 3 hours to ensure they get all the calories they need during the daytime.
+Download the Sprout Baby Tracker to your phone.
+This app helps you track the length of your nursing sessions.
+I cannot live without it.

-- Use the Ollie or Dreamland Sleep Swaddle.
+- Use the Ollie Swaddle and/or Dreamland Sleep Swaddle.
 We tried five swaddles, but none worked as well as these two.
 Our baby was not a big fan of having her arms tucked in, so we mostly used them as a sleep sack, and having both options was important.
-Once she grew out of them, we switched to this sleeping bag from KYTE, and have been using it daily since then.
+Once she grew out of them (around 7 months), we switched to this sleeping bag from KYTE and have been using it daily since then.

 - Use the Nanit Sound and Light Machine.
 I find this machine useful for three reasons: the digital clock, the soothing sounds, and the customizable light.
 We use the sound of waves during her daytime naps and at night.
 Hatch has this popular machine too.

-- Have a bedside crib.
+- Have a bedside crib or bassinet.
 The baby should sleep in the same room as the mother for at least six months.
-Having this crib that starts as a mini crib has been awesome as a nursing mom.
-If I extend my arm while lying in bed I can touch her and it’s great.
-If she wakes up while I am sleeping she sees me by her and remains there calmly.
+This mini crib with wheels was great!
+If I extended my arm while lying in bed, I could touch her.
+If she woke up while I was still sleeping, she saw me and remained there calmly.
+When she outgrew the mini crib, we converted the mini into a regular-sized crib.

-Not all nights are the same, babies will cry at night while teething, require extra nursing sessions while going through growth spurts (please keep this in mind), or wake up randomly if the room is too cold or hot.
+Not all nights are the same!
+Babies will cry at night while teething, require extra nursing sessions during growth spurts (please keep this in mind), or wake up randomly if the room is too cold or hot.

-Once your baby is older, you can try placing the palm of your hand on your baby’s belly or chest, to soothe and help them fall back asleep.
-Sometimes this works, others it does not, and that’s okay.
+Once your baby is older, you can try placing the palm of your hand on your baby’s belly or chest to soothe and help them fall back asleep.
+Sometimes this works, and sometimes it does not, and that’s okay.

 How to increase breast milk naturally?